-6.Parameters
+6. Parameters

 Parameters are similar to the variables used in most programming languages.
 Parameters hold values assigned when the circuit design is created or that are calculated based on circuit solution values.
-Parameters can store static values for a variety of quantities (resistance, source voltage, rise time, and so on).
+Parameters may store static values for a variety of quantities (resistance, source voltage, rise time, and so on).
+Parameters may also be alphabetic strings used with elements where string input is expected (for example, filenames or model names).